lcorr8/rails-videolib/multiple-users-notes.md

 []  - sections:
 [x]    .remove set user from create, . not being used.***
-[x]    .remove set section from show, only allow on edit, update, destroy so users can only delete sections they have created themselves (also only when they are empty, check join table for other user's view status, if other user's have viewed the video, or plan to view it, don't delete.)
+[x]    .users can only delete sections if they are an admin (also only when they are empty, check join table for other user's view status, if other user's have viewed the video, or plan to view it, don't delete.)
-[]    .dont scope sections by user on index action. users should be able to see all sections
+[x]    .dont scope sections by user on index action. users should be able to see all sections

 []  -ratings:
 []    .show rating action, scope by user